canonical/ubuntu-image/internal/imagedefinition/README.md

         # ubuntu-image will support creating many different types of
         # artifacts, including the actual images, manifest files,
         # changelogs, and a list of files in the rootfs.
+      fstab: (optional)
+        -
+          # the value of LABEL= for the fstab entry
+          label: <string>
+          # where to mount the partition
+          mountpoint: <string>
+          # the filesystem type
+          filesystem-type: <string>
+          # options for mounting the filesystem
+          mount-options: <string> (optional)
+          # whether or not to dump the filesystem
+          dump: <bool> (optional)
+          # the order to fsck the filesystem
+          fsck-order: <int>
     artifacts:
       # Used to specify that ubuntu-image should create a .img file.
       img: (optional)
-            # Relative path to output the .img file.
+        # Relative name to output the .img file.
-            path: <string>
+        name: <string>
       # Used to specify that ubuntu-image should create a .iso file.
       iso: (optional)
-            # Relative path to output the .iso file.
+        # Relative name to output the .iso file.
-            path: <string>
+        name: <string>
         # Specify parameters to use when calling `xorriso`.
 When not
         # provided, ubuntu-image will attempt to create it's own
         # `xorriso` command.
         xorriso-command: <string> (optional)
-          # Uset to specify that ubuntu-image should create a .qcow2 file.
+      # Used to specify that ubuntu-image should create a .qcow2 file.
       qcow2: (optional)
-            # Relative path to output the .qcow2 file.
+        # Relative name to output the .qcow2 file.
-            path: <string>
+        name: <string>
       # A manifest file is a list of all packages and their version
       # numbers that are included in the rootfs of the image.
       manifest:
-            # Relative path to output the manifest file.
+        # Relative name to output the manifest file.
-            path: <string>
+        name: <string>
       # A filelist is a list of all files in the rootfs of the image.
       filelist:
-            # Relative path to output the filelist file.
+        # Relative name to output the filelist file.
-            path: <string>
+        name: <string>
       # Not yet supported.
       changelog:
-            path: <string>
+        name: <string>
 ```

 Note that not all of these fields are required.
 An example used to build